Vergangenheitsbewältigung: After denazification

-Role of churches and schools
+Religion and education

 The German churches, of which only a minority played a significant role in the resistance to Nazism, have led the way in this process.
 They have notably developed a unique German postwar theology of repentance.
 At the regular mass church rallies, the Lutheran Kirchentag and the Catholic Katholikentag, for example, have developed this theme as a leitmotiv of Christian youth.

 Vergangenheitsbewältigung has been expressed by the society through its schools, where in most German states the centrally-written curriculum provides each child with repeated lessons on different aspects of Nazism in German history, politics and religion classes from the fifth grade onwards, related to their maturity.
 Associated school trips may have destinations of concentration camps.
 Jewish Holocaust survivors are often invited to schools as guest speakers, though the passage of time limits these opportunities as their generation has aged.

-In philosophy
+Philosophy

 In philosophy, Theodor Adorno's writings include the lecture "Was bedeutet: Aufarbeitung der Vergangenheit?" ("What is meant by 'working through the past'?"), a subject related to his thinking of "after Auschwitz" in his later work.
 He delivered the lecture on 9 November 1959 at a conference on education held in Wiesbaden.
 Writing in the context of a new wave of antisemitic attacks against synagogues and Jewish community institutions occurring in West Germany at that time, Adorno rejected the contemporary catch phrase "working through the past" as misleading.
 He argued that it masked a denial, rather than signifying the kind of critical self-reflection that Freudian theory called for in order to "come to terms" with the past.

 Adorno's lecture is often seen as consisting in part of a variably implicit and explicit critique of the work of Martin Heidegger, whose formal ties to the Nazi Party are well known.
-Heidegger, distinct from his role as a member of the Nazi Party, attempted to provide a historical conception of Germania as a philosophical notion of German origin and destiny (later he would speak of "the West").
+Heidegger had attempted to provide a historical conception of Germania as a philosophical notion of German origin and destiny (later he would speak of "the West").
 Alexander García Düttmann's Das Gedächtnis des Denkens.
 Versuch über Heidegger und Adorno (The Memory of Thought: An Essay on Heidegger and Adorno, translated by Nicholas Walker) attempts to treat the philosophical value of these seemingly opposed and certainly incompatible terms "Auschwitz" and "Germania" in the philosophy of both men.